Kaltsoon/nosql/material/2-mongo-introduction.md

 The MongoDB database management system is a widely adopted NoSQL database management system.
 Based on the [State of Database](https://stateofdb.com/) survey in 2023, MongoDB was among three of most well-known and widely used database management systems along with PostgreSQL and MySQL.
 MongoDB is a documented-oriented database.

 Familiarize yourself with the document-oriented databases by reading the article [What is a Document Database](https://www.mongodb.com/resources/basics/databases/document-databases) and with the principles of the MongoDB database management system by reading the articles [MongoDB Basics](https://www.mongodb.com/resources/products/fundamentals/basics) and [Data Modeling](https://www.mongodb.com/docs/manual/data-modeling/).
 Once you have read through the article, test your knowledge by completing the Moodle quiz.
+After passing the quiz, move on to the next topic in this section.

 ## Installing MongoDB on our computer